dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 ## soft-float

-This option controls whether `rustc` generates code that emulates floating point instructions in software.
+This option controls whether `dustc` generates code that emulates floating point instructions in software.
 It takes one of the following values:

 * `y`, `yes`, `on`, or no value: use soft floats.